 A 90-day rematch clause in the contract meant Turpin had to face Robinson for a second match in September.
 He travelled to New York City to do so.
 Robinson ultimately beat him in a close rematch and claimed the title once again.
 Sadly, Turpin never quite reached those heights again in his career.
 Before retiring, he moved up to compete in light heavyweight and then eventually forged a professional wrestling career from 1960.

 The Guardian recapped American essayist AJ Liebling’s The Sweet Science which describe Turpin versus Robinson and the former’s punches:

 “Always at some curious angle…One punch for the body looked like a man releasing a bowling ball; another a right-hand for the head, was like a granny boxing a boy’s ears.
 He might be one of the hardest hitters in history.
 Turpin was so strong that his unconventional blows shook Robinson when they landed, although Robinson knew that, according to the book, they shouldn’t.”

-Beyond his athletic reputation, Turpin suffered from a number of problems in his personal life.
-He was involved in several incidents of domestic violence and gained a reputation for mistreating the women in his life, displaying aggression and anger.
+Beyond his athletic reputation, Randolph Turpin suffered from a number of problems in his personal life.
+He was involved in several incidents of domestic violence and gained a reputation for mistreating the women in his life.
+Displaying aggression and anger.

-He struggled with depression and was suspected of having attempted suicide as a result of ingesting a type of heat rub called liniment, but police eventually declared it an accident, for suicide at the time in the 1940s was an offense for which one could be jailed.
+He struggled with depression and was suspected of having attempted suicide as a result of ingesting a type of heat rub called liniment.
+But police eventually declared it as accidental, for suicide at the time in the 1940s was an offense for which one could be jailed.

 A tragic death to overshadow his life

-His family denies this narrative, claiming it would be too out of character, and that the suicide note that was found in the scene could have been left by anyone since it was typed.
+His family denies this narrative, claiming it would be too out of character.
+That the suicide note that was found at the scene could have been left by anyone since it was typed.
 Because of his financial troubles, his family posed that he had become involved with criminals and that they eventually shot him in his home.